-The CCG has developed its own distinctive ambition and underpinning priorities for 2012-15 to accelerate the delivery of Quality, Innovation, Productivity and Prevention (QIPP) and provide a local approach for delivery of the Suffolk Health and Wellbeing strategy.
+The CCG has developed its own distinctive ambition and underpinning priorities to accelerate the delivery of Quality, Innovation, Productivity and Prevention (QIPP) and provide a local approach for delivery of the Suffolk Health and Wellbeing strategy.

 At the heart of our ambition is the view that greater integrated working is the primary vehicle to improve the quality of the local health services.
 The CCG therefore has the following ambition to deliver the highest quality health service in West Suffolk through integrated working.

 The term integration means a number of things to a number of people.
 The way it is conceived in this context is around identifying opportunities for better team working, where this will lead to an improvement in service delivery.
 The evidence shows us, for example, that there are many opportunities to improve older people’s services through better team working across NHS partners, the voluntary and community sector and with local government.
 The spirit of our ambition is captured perfectly by principle 5 in the NHS Constitution: